JinkiJung/g1128-service-specification/README.md

-# GitHub template repository for G1128 service specification
+# An alternative way to describe a IALA's G1128 service specification

 You can collaborate on the service-specification.md file for the specification then the repository will turn the file into a nicely-formatted pdf for you.